telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/draggable-elements-in-grid-with-multiple-selection.md

 ---
 title: Use Draggable Elements with Multiselection Enabled
-page_title: Use Draggable Elements with Multiselection Enabled | Kendo UI Grid Widget
+page_title: Use Draggable Elements with Multiselection Enabled | Kendo UI Grid
 description: "Learn how to use draggable components in a Kendo UI Grid widget with enabled multiselection."
 slug: howto_use_draggable_elements_multiselection_enabled_grid
 ---